Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Some entry points are grouped in families that must be implemented as a whole.
 If a driver supports an entry point family, it must provide all the entry points in the family.

 Drivers can also have entry points related to random generation.
-For transparent drivers, these are [random generation entry points](#random-generation-entry-points).
-For opaque drivers, these are [entropy collection entry points](#entropy-collection-entry-point).
+A transparent driver can provide a [random generation interface](#random-generation-entry-points).
+Separately, transparent and opaque drivers can have [entropy collection entry points](#entropy-collection-entry-point).

 #### General considerations on driver entry point parameters